Thaddeus Stevens: Early life and education

-Sarah Stevens struggled to make a living from the farm even with the increasing aid of her sons.
-She was determined that her sons improve themselves, and in 1807 moved the family to the neighboring town of Peacham, Vermont, where she enrolled young Thaddeus in the Caledonia Grammar School (often called the Peacham Academy).
+Sarah Stevens struggled, even with the increasing aid of her sons, to make a living from the farm.
+Determined that her sons improve themselves, in 1807 she moved the family to the neighboring town of Peacham, Vermont, where she enrolled young Thaddeus in the Caledonia Grammar School (often called the Peacham Academy).
 He suffered much from the taunts of his classmates for his disability.
 Later accounts describe him as "wilful, headstrong" with "an overwhelming burning desire to secure an education."